ynx0/library/code_architecture.md

 ## Agent State
 "explain the state that the app holds and what its used for"

+## Interaction Semantics

+"describe how library proxies talk to each other and how they form a communication protocol" you only get or give graph store updates after / in respnose to a library poke / response / etc.

 ## Networking Architecture:
 "explain core design decisions: every host of library is themselves responsible for sending out data to relevant people, receivers only trust host's update."